Text size

 • a newspaper death notice

-• a letter from a solicitor or the NSW Trustee and Guardian advising that the person is deceased
+• a letter from a solicitor or the NSW Trustee and Guardian advising that the person has died

 • in the case of a missing person presumed deceased, a 'Presumption of Death Order' issued by the Supreme Court (original or copy).